 This course provides an introduction and examination of various business entities and business law concepts.
 This course also provides an emphasis on practical skills and ethical guidelines essential for the legal assistant and other business professionals.
-Prerequisites: LS 1300, LS 1301.
-Usually offered even summer semesters.
+Prerequisite: LS 1300.
+Offered even summer semesters.